-Samsung Galaxy S20 vs Galaxy S10: What You Need to Know
+Samsung Galaxy S20 vs Galaxy S10: Which One to Buy?

 |Launched at $899

-Samsung will release three different Galaxy S20 models in 2020.
-The smallest and most affordable will be the 6.2-inch Galaxy S20.
-Then, expect a big 6.7-inch Galaxy S20+ and a massive 6.9-inch Galaxy S20 Ultra 5G.
-All three models will come with 5G, although we’re hearing 5G may be optional for the smaller two.
+Samsung released three different Galaxy S20 models again this year.
+The smallest and most affordable is the 6.2-inch Galaxy S20.
+Then, there’s a bigger 6.7-inch Galaxy S20+ and a massive 6.9-inch Galaxy S20 Ultra 5G.
+All three models will come with 5G no matter what, at least in the United States.

 After looking at the detailed spec sheet above, the Galaxy S10 and S20 are closer than you probably expected.
 Samsung added a bigger screen with a high refresh rate, newer internals, improved the cameras then packed in a big battery cell to make up for the larger display and 5G.
 If you already have the Galaxy S10 it isn’t a very big upgrade, but for those with older phones, you’ll seriously want to consider the new Galaxy S20.